joeselv/blue-budget/README.md

 Once the database is created, run the server manually using: `node server.js` (runs the application) which is located in the /app folder

+***
-After running those commands, you should be able to run and access the website locally using the url http://localhost:3000.
+After utilizing one of the two above methods you should be able to run and access the website locally using the url http://localhost:3000.